barseghyanartur/ska/docs/index.rst

 ===================================================
 ska
 ===================================================
-Lets you easily generate signatures for signing (HTTP) requests, using symmetric-key algorithm encryption.
-Allows you to validate signed requests and identify possible validation errors.
+Lets you easily sign data, using symmetric-key algorithm encryption.
+Allows you to validate signed data and identify possible validation errors.
 Uses sha1/hmac for signature encryption.
+Comes with shortcut function for signing (and validating) dictionaries and URLs.

 Key concepts
 ===================================================
-Host and server share the Secret Key, which is used to sign requests.
+Hosts, that communicate with each other, share the Secret Key, which is used to sign data (requests).
 Secret key is never sent around.

-Each (HTTP) request is signed on the client side using the shared Secret Key and as an outcome produces the triple (``signature``, ``auth_user``, ``valid_until``) which are used to sign the requests.
+One of the cases is signing of HTTP requests.
+Each (HTTP) request is signed on the sender side using the shared Secret Key and as an outcome produces the triple (``signature``, ``auth_user``, ``valid_until``) which are used to sign the requests.

 - `signature` (str): Signature generated.
 - `auth_user` (str): User making the request.
 Can be anything.
 - `valid_until` (float|str): Signature expiration time (Unix timestamp).

-On the server side, (HTTP) request is validated using the shared Secret Key.
+On the recipient side, (HTTP request) data is validated using the shared Secret Key.
 It's being checked whether signature is valid and not expired.

 Features
 ===================================================
 Core `ska` module
 ---------------------------------------------------
+- Sign dictionaries.
+- Validate signed dictionaries.
 - Sign URLs.
+Append and sign additional URL data.
 - Validate URLs.

 Django `ska` module (`ska.contrib.django.ska`)
 ---------------------------------------------------
-- Model and view (including class-based views) decorators for signing and validating the URLs.
+- Model decorators for signing absolute URLs.
+View (including class-based views) decorators for protecting views to authorised parties only (no authentication required).
 - Authentication backend for Django based on the signatures (tokens) generated using `ska`, which allows you to get a password-less login to Django web site.
+Multiple Secret Keys (per provider) supported.
+Comes with handy callbacks (possible to customise per provider) for various states of authentication.

 Prerequisites
 ===================================================